Care and Propagation Information

 General Care for Agave macroacantha “Black-spined Agave”

 Agave macroacantha “Black-spined Agave” is a great addition to rock gardens or hanging baskets.
 As it grows, it spreads out as a small shrub.
-It is native to Madagascar.

 “Black-spined Agave” has typical watering needs for a succulent.
 It's best to use the “soak and dry” method, and allow the soil to dry out completely between waterings.